aspose-diagram/Aspose.Diagram-Documentation/french/pythonnet/developer-guide/converting/convert-visio-to-other-files/_index.fr.md

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-ExportToXml.py" >}}

-## **Exporter vers XPS**
+## **Export to XPS**
- Cet article explique comment exporter un Microsoft Visio diagram vers XPS en utilisant[Aspose.Diagram pour Python via .NET](https://products.aspose.com/diagram/python-net/) API.
+This article explains how to export a Microsoft Visio diagram to XPS using [Aspose.Diagram for Python via .NET](https://products.aspose.com/diagram/python-net/) API.
 Utilisez le constructeur de la classe [Diagram] pour lire les fichiers diagram et la méthode Save pour exporter le diagram vers n'importe quel format d'image pris en charge.

-Les extraits de code de cet article prennent le diagram ci-dessous comme entrée.
-Vous pouvez également utiliser d'autres formats diagram (VSS, VSSX, VSSM, VDX, VST, VSTX, VDX, VTX ou VSX).
+The code snippets in this article takes the diagram below as an input.
+You can use other diagram formats (VSS, VSSX, VSSM, VDX, VST, VSTX, VDX, VTX or VSX) as well.

 |**Le document source.**|
 |:- |
 |![tâche : image_autre_texte](how-to-convert-a-visio-diagram_5.png)|

-Pour exporter VSD diagram vers XPS :
+To export VSD diagram to XPS:

 1. Créez une instance de la classe Diagram.
-1. Appelez la méthode Save de la classe Diagram et définissez XPS comme format de sortie.
+1. Call the Diagram class' Save method and set XPS as the output format.
-### **Exporter Microsoft Visio Dessin vers XPS**
+### **Export Microsoft Visio Drawing to XPS**
-Les exemples de code montrent comment exporter le dessin Microsoft Visio vers XPS à l'aide de C#.
+The code samples show how to export Microsoft Visio Drawing to XPS using C#.

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-ExportToXps.py" >}}

-## **Exporter un Diagram vers SVG**
+## **Export a Diagram to SVG**
-Cet article explique comment exporter un Microsoft Visio diagram vers SVG (Scalable Vector Graphics) en utilisant[Aspose.Diagram pour Python via .NET](https://products.aspose.com/diagram/python-net/) API.
+This article explains how to export a Microsoft Visio diagram to SVG (Scalable Vector Graphics) using [Aspose.Diagram for Python via .NET](https://products.aspose.com/diagram/python-net/) API.

 Utilisez le constructeur de la classe [Diagram] pour lire les fichiers diagram et la méthode Save pour exporter le diagram vers n'importe quel format d'image pris en charge.

-Pour exporter VSD diagram vers SVG, procédez comme suit :
+To export VSD diagram to SVG, perform the following steps:

 1. Créez une instance de la classe Diagram.
-1. Appelez la méthode Save de la classe et définissez SVG comme format d'exportation.
+1. Call the class' Save method and set SVG as the export format.
-### **Exporter Microsoft Visio Dessin vers SVG**
+### **Export Microsoft Visio Drawing to SVG**
-Les exemples de code montrent comment exporter un diagram vers SVG en utilisant C#.
+The code samples show how to export a diagram to SVG using C#.

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-ExportToSvg.py" >}}